 What is an IFTTT Applet?

-For example, the applet below is design to control Philips Hue smart lights.
+For example, the applet below is designed to control Philips Hue smart lights.
 As the description says, it will make your Hue lights blink when you receive an email from a specific address to your Gmail account.
 The applet features a verified tick to show it was made by Philips, and it has been activated by 10,000 users.

 This applet was made by Philips itself, hence the verified tickGearBrain